 A headache is a pain or discomfort in the head, scalp, or neck.
 It can occur as a single event or be recurrent and chronic.
-Headaches are one of the most common disorders seen by healthcare providers.
+Healthcare providers commonly see headaches as one of the most frequent disorders.
 Approximately 45% of Americans suffer from chronic headaches.
 Learn about how migraine apps can help in managing your migraine symptoms, frequency, and migraine attacks.
 An accurate headache tracker and diary app can make diagnosing and treating your headaches much quicker.

 What are the different types of headaches?